kai-subramanian/kai-subramanian/README.md

     - Vim
     - Photoshop and Dreamweaver
     - Miscellaneous skills : Rooting an android phone, gaming, audio editing using Audacity.

+# ⚡Internships

+***March 2021 to June 2021*** <br> Worked with Velammal College of Engineering and Technology to build a Hospital Information System for Velammal Hospital, Madurai.
+Responsible for collecting requirements, architecting the data flow,  crafting the database schema, coding the necessary frontend and backend modules for the nursing module.
+Handled the additional responsibility of integrating the modules of of other team members(Operation Theatre, Laboratory, Outpatirnt and Cathlab) under a unified homepage. <br><b>Tech stack utilised - HTML, CSS for frontend<br>PHP and Apache server for backend<br>MySQL for database</b>

 # ⚡Side Projects
     - Created a personal portfolio ✨ for myself, using Bootstrap
     - Built a resume builder which takes input and produces a HTML-based resume